UTNkar/documentation/content/project_moore/involvement/role.md

 ## Instructional video

-This video will explain what a role is and how you create one
+This video will explain what a role is and how you create one.

 {{< video link="/videos/moore/role.mp4">}}